enigmawoman/11-EXPRESS.js/README.md

 ## Description

-Generating JavaScript code, that when propmted to run by the user in the terminal a series of questions will be asked, of which the answers to, will auto-generate a an HTML displaying a Team Profile.
+Generating JavaScript code, that uses the express.js framework to create a backend api that will create and store notes via a front end web application.

 ## User Story